 Customer Service Virtual Assistant: This is a person who manages your customer service.
 This can include customer/client/student emails and communication, like responding to inquiries.

 Research Assitant: This assistant focuses on online research for a business.
 This can include compiling data, presenting this data in an easy-to-read layout, and searching for relevant statistics.
-They can also help you identify potential areas for growth within your business, as well as helping you find guest blogging or Podcast opportunities.
+They can also help you identify potential areas for growth within your business, as well as help you find guest blogging or Podcast opportunities.

-Community Manager: If you have an online community for your business, this is someone who can hang out in there and answer questions, point people to the answers to their problems, etc. This can also include courses you might have created, or other education platforms you offer.
+Community Manager: If you have an online community for your business, this is someone who can hang out in there and answer questions, point people to the answers to their problems, etc. This can also include courses you might have created or other education platforms you offer.

 Data Marketing Assistant: Some virtual assistants focus on website updates, doing SEO, or creating a digital marketing strategy.

 One of the biggest misconceptions is that a virtual assistant is the same as an OBM, or online business manager.
 While some VA’s might also offer OBM services, they are two separate types of jobs.
 Simply put, an OBM helps manage and delegate tasks among employees, while a virtual assistant is usually hired to complete tasks that a business owner is not able to do themselves.
-The OBM manages and delegates, while the virtual assistant does the task.